 Writing and Presentation Support

 Some teaching sites have writing groups for researchers.
 Please consult with your directors or chiefs to connect you with these groups.

 The Centre for Faculty Development hosts workshops on dissemination and writing.

 The Wilson Centre offers intensive workshops such as the "Say Something" two-day workshop on writing and giving outstanding presentations.

 CERI Master Class on Writing Research for Publication - This 4-day master class on writing research for publication is offered jointly by the Centre for Education Research & Innovation and Continuing Professional Development, Schulich School of Medicine and Dentistry.

 The Writer's Craft Dr. Lorelei Lingard produces a helpful ongoing series in Perspectives on Medical Education called "The Writer's Craft."
 It focuses on tips and techniques to give your writing energy, clarity and persuasiveness.

 Celebration of Education Scholarship

 "Celebration of Education Scholarship" events promote education scholarship understanding, capacity and support among DFCM faculty.
 Investigators are given the opportunity to present and receive feedback on works in progress, increase their knowledge about scholarship theory and methodology, and learn about other activities within the education scholarship community.
-Celebrating Education Scholarship events are announced on the OES website and DFCM listserv.
-Our events in 2017 are scheduled for January 31, May 30 and October 31.
+Celebrating Education Scholarship events are announced via the DFCM listserv.

 The Journal Club is a standing component of the Celebration of Education Scholarship events.
 Below is a list of articles we have discussed at past meetings.
 If you would like to suggest an article for Journal Club, please email the Office of Education Scholarship.